unfoldtoolbox/UnfoldBIDS.jl/docs/src/BIDS_example.md

-# Move the example code from unfold_bids.jl here
+# Working example of Unfold BIDS
 => Add an Artifact of one 8-bit subject (maybe downsamples, less channels to save space) using Artifacts.jl (dont ask Bene, but explain it to him how it works ;-)).

 TODO: Make one Subject into tar file (including BIDS structure)